hirakumar/nearfood/README.md

 This is tiny app displaying and calculating distace nearest food truck

+### Description
+This project is develped from Vue Javascript Framework .
+For state management I have used Vuex and API is used on seperate directory to seperat logic and API.
+For UI I have used Bootstrap Vue.
+Some major feature of the developed app are as follows:

+* Developed in Vue JS Framework
+* Statemangement in Vuex
+* UI done in Bootstrap Vue
+* Axio is used to call API
+* Leaflet API is used to track location of of San Francisco Data

 ## How to install

 * Make sure you have Git and Vue CLI install on your PC .